EBZebra/docs/edge/source/guide/configreference.md

 ## Scrolling
 ### ScrollTechnique
-Specifies the technique used to scroll the viewport:

->Note: This setting is not supported on Android.
+Specifies the technique used to scroll the viewport. **'FingerScroll'** is an Android-only feature that permits scrolling around a page with finger swiping. **'Scrollbars'** will be presented when the page is too large to fit the viewport (not available on Android). **'None'** displays no scrollbars and the page will not respond to finger swipes.
+This setting is not supported on Windows CE using the IE rendering engine.
+FingerScroll may interfere with drawing on a Canvas element.

 **Possible Values**

-* FingerScroll : You can scroll around the page using finger swiping.
-* Scrollbars : When the size of the page is too large to fit into the viewport, scrollbars will be presented which can be used to scroll the page (Not available on Android)
-* None : No scrollbars will be displayed and the page will not respond to finger swipes.

-> Note: This setting is not supported on Windows CE using the IE rendering engine.
+* FingerScroll
+* Scrollbars
+* None

 #### Example
 	:::xml